 Pacific Association of Artist-Run Centres (PAARC)

 British Columbia-based PAARC has been active since 1988, and, with limited financial means, has been able to advocate very efficiently for its members as well as raise the profile of artist-run activities within the province.
 PAARC now has a membership of nearly twenty centres, including the addition of new centres from Vancouver and the BC interior.
-Current members from this region are: Mariane Bourcheix-Laporte (Chair PAARC), Doug Jarvis (Open Space), Jonathan Middleton (Information-Office).
+Current members from this region are: Mariane Bourcheix-Laporte (Chair PAARC), Michelle Fu (221A), Jonathan Middleton (Information-Office).

 The Aboriginal Region